 When you teenager feels secure in the love that they receive.
-And when they know that the love that is showered upon them is unconditional.
+When the teenager knows that the love that is showered upon them unconditional.

 When they feel secured that they will be loved for just being themselves and not based on any outcome.
 Outcome such as good grades in school or outstanding performance in sports or any other things that would make you proud.

 When they feel confident of your love no matter how the days are.
 Be it high or low good or bad.
 If they are confident in knowing that your love would always be there.
-They build more self-confidence in your teenager and they can be better equipped to face the world.
+They build more self-confidence and can be better equipped to face the world.

 Note: When I say unconditional love, it is not a sign of weakness.
 As in blind love even when your teen is misbehaving or stepping out of the line.